How to build your own radar

 This service is inspired by the ThoughtWorks Technology Radar.
 It’s currently in beta and provides just enough functionality to serve its purpose.
 You can give us feedback, suggest feature improvements and get updates here.

 All you need to visualize your radar is a public Google Sheet containing your data.
-You enter its ID into the input field on the first page of the service and your radar will be generated.
+You enter its URL into the input field on the first page of the service and your radar will be generated.
 Easy!

 If you have any problems, please check out our FAQs below.
 You can also contribute to our Github repository or host your own service.